mattmaniak/tales_of_soplicowo/docs/game/game_design_document.md

    ...should not only perform as a static world component, but also as a dynamic narrative tool.
 Using various intense and distinctive weather types will according to the present events willprovide additional background and experence.

 2. ### <a id='map'></a>Map
    Contains some levels on the single map.
 It will be important storytelling and reputation system component too - some places will be unavailable, while other will be available according to the player choices.
 This will provide gameplay nonlinearity.
 Each level will be symbolic and will be uniqely different.
+Walking speed and placement of objects should provide a possibility to reach every building or place in two seconds.

 3. ### <a id='levels'></a>Levels
    1. Chapel.